Bayern Munich defender Sule agrees free transfer move to Borussia Dortmund amid Chelsea & Newcastle links

 What has been said?

-“Niklas has shown us in personal discussions that he is very interested in Borussia Dortmund.
+“Niklas has shown us in discussions that he is very interested in Borussia Dortmund.

 “He has a lot of experience, calmness in the build-up game and the necessary physique to take the next step with us from the summer.”